Course guide of Urban Design 4 (2091149)

 The continuous evaluation of the students will be based on the following criteria:

-• EV-C4: Degree of Attendance and Participation in the classroom Workshop, seminars, conferences, tutorials, group sessions.
+- EV-C4: Degree of Attendance and Participation in the classroom Workshops, seminars, conferences, tutorials, and group sessions.

-Previously, it should be clarified that, according to the criteria selected by the Department of Urban and Regional Planning, it is required that the student follows the course in person.
+Previously, it should be clarified that, according to the criteria selected by the Department of Urban and Regional Planning, it is required that the student follow the course in person.
 Of the attendance controls carried out throughout the course, the student must have a minimum attendance-participation of 80%.
-Failure to reach this minimum attendance-participation will result in a grade of Not Presented in the ordinary convocation.
+Failure to reach this minimum attendance requirement will result in a grade of Not Presented in the ordinary convocation.
 Once this requirement is fulfilled, the evaluation of the course will be continued through the presentation of work and tests throughout the course.
-This evaluation will follow the determinations of the regulations of evaluation and grading of students of the UGR.
+This evaluation will follow the regulations for the evaluation and grading of students at the UGR.

 The evaluation instruments may be:

-• EV-I3: Graphic, visual or plastic tests (drawings, videos, photo-essays, models...), brief or of extensive development, with descriptive, analytical and/or projective answers.
+- EV-I3: Graphic, visual or plastic tests (drawings, videos, photo-essays, models, etc.), brief or of extensive development, with descriptive, analytical, and/or projective answers.

 The CONTINUOUS EVALUATION will be carried out according to the following criteria:

-• The student must have a minimum attendance-participation of 80% (since his/her effective enrollment).
-Failure to reach this minimum attendance-participation will result in a grade of Not Presented in the ordinary convocation.
+- The student must have a minimum attendance- rate of 80% (since his/her effective enrollment).
+Failure to reach this minimum attendance- requirement will result in a grade of Not Presented in the ordinary convocation.

-• In the case of not passing the course in Continuous Evaluation, as long as all the assignments have been handed in on time, the student will be able to re-submit and present improved assignments to the final exam of the Ordinary Examination.
-It will also be possible to improve the works already approved previously.
+- In the case of not passing the course in Continuous Evaluation, as long as all the assignments have been handed in on time, the student will be able to re-submit and present improved assignments to the final exam of the Ordinary Examination.
+It will also be possible to improve the works already approved.

 The Work Blocks will have the following weighting in the final grade: